baerrus/hasher-server/README.md

 `> HASHER_SERVER_COMPUTE_CAP=1 HASHER_SERVER_PORT=6000 ./hasher-server`

+To run unit tests.
+The server is expected to be found on localhost:8000

+`>cd test; python -m unittest oneshot_tests.py`

 # TODO
 1. Handle any streamable hash function supported by openssl, not just MD5
 2. Support IPv6